drshahizan/software-engineering/project/project/sec01/stakeholder/project-description.md

 </div>

 **Purpose**:
-The Student Accommodation System project aims to develop a web application software system that streamlines and integrates the management and application process for student accommodations at Kolej Tun Dr Ismail (KTDI), Universiti Teknologi Malaysia (UTM).
+The Student Accommodation System project aims to develop a web application software system that streamlines and integrates student accommodations' management and application process at Kolej Tun Dr Ismail (KTDI), Universiti Teknologi Malaysia (UTM).
 The system aims to provide a more efficient and convenient experience for UTM students and KTDI staff.

 **Problem Statement**:
 The existing accommodation application and management process at KTDI is time-consuming, prone to mistakes, and lacks integration.
 Students face difficulties in applying for accommodations and selecting suitable rooms and are frustrated with the long process of room action application, while staff struggle with manual room allocation and record-keeping.